Programs & Resources for Autism - Autism Yukon

 PEERS (Program for the Education and Enrichment of Relationship Skills) is an evidence-based, social skills intervention program for motivated teens or young adults who are interested in learning ways to help them make and keep friends.
 During each group session, young adults are taught important skills and are given the opportunity to practice these skills in session during socialization activities.

-Please contact Autism Yukon directly (info@autismyukon.org) about the next PEERS program for teens (15 to 18) or young adults (18 years of age and older).
-We will determine the age group of our Feb 2024 offering based on interest.
+Please contact Autism Yukon directly at info@autismyukon.org about the next PEERS program for teens (15 to 18) or young adults (18 years of age and older).

 Launch Into Life